sequentialread/password-manager/ReadMe.md

 According to the cost analysis from the [original scrypt paper](http://www.tarsnap.com/scrypt/scrypt.pdf) this puts the monetary cost associated with brute-force cracking one of these keys in the millions of dollars.
 That paper is quite old now though, so I would adjust it down to hundreds of thousands of dollars to account for the advancement in scrypt ASIC / GPU chip production associated with Cryptocurrency mining.
 That said, I don't know if existing Litecoin ASICs could be retooled to crack these passwords.
 I doubt it, because the scrypt parameters I am using will demand a LOT more memory than Litecoin mining will.
 So probably those ASICs would not be able to complete any of these hashes.

 Also, keep in mind that casual remote attackers probably won't even have access to the ciphertext anyway, since they would have to sweep your browser's localstorage or get it from Backblaze somehow.
-(They can't list the bucket without gaining access to my Backblaze account).
+(They can't list the bucket without gaining access to my Backblaze account, and they can't know ahead of time what the filenames are without knowing your passphrase).
 I just put a scary disclaimer on the app since I don't want to be holding people's weakly encrypted password data.

-If you are extremely paranoid and want to make sure that its physically impossible to brute force your password, just use 8 words words.
+If you are extremely paranoid and want to make sure that its physically impossible to brute force your password, just use 8 words or something.
 That will give you over 100 bits of entropy which should be more than enough.

 ## License